 Hand Exercises and Stretches

 Hand exercises are important for typists and gamers because they need strong fingers and a good range of motion.
 Weak hands become more of a problem as we age because everyday tasks like opening jars become difficult.
 Unless you’re elderly or your hand has been in a cast that has caused muscle atrophy, grip strength is not normally the main problem.
+Yoga and pilates are good ways to working wrist, hand and shoulder flexibility & strengthening long term but these hand stretches are an easy way to fit some extra exercise in to your day.

 #4 Finger Stretches